anshulsamar/anshulsamar.github.io/_texts/psych103.md

 mydate: June 2018
 ---

-I recently completed a 3 quarter, 30 week self imposed program with Stanford's Diversity and First-Gen Office.
-The program started fall quarter when I took Psychology 103: Intergroup Communication.
+I recently completed a 3 quarter, 30 week series with Stanford's Diversity and First-Gen Office.
+I started fall quarter when I took Psychology 103: Intergroup Communication.
 I then trained to facilitate it in the winter and finally was one of 16 TAs this last spring.